Yi Guanshan

 嘆息未應閒。 only sighing and no rest

-However, although the structure of the modern Guanshan Yue melody does allow the Li Bai poem to be paired to it quite successfully, there is no evidence suggesting any attempt was ever made to pair the melody with the Li Bai lyrics until at least the late 20th century.
-Nevertheless, there seems to be a common assumption today that this pairing is quite ancient - even that the melody is ancient.
-There is no basis for either assumption.
+However, although the structure of the modern Guanshan Yue melody does allow the Li Bai poem to be paired to it quite successfully, the pairing does not follow the pairing method used for almost all melodies in any earlier handbook, plus there is no evidence suggesting any attempt was ever made to pair the melody with the Li Bai lyrics until at least the late 20th century.
+Nevertheless, the common assumption today that this pairing is quite ancient - even that the melody is ancient - has no basis in the actual evidence.

 The main problems with the assumption that the music was created to go with the lyrics (or the lyrics to go with the music) are:

 1. In the qin repertoire the Zha Guide mentions Guanshan Yue only in connection with its inclusion in Meian Qinpu (1931); it has absolutely no musical connection to the older Yi Guanshan.
-And although it is included in the Qinxue Guanjian (1870?; XXIX/277) and the Longyinguan Qinpu (1799?), neither of these dates is confirmed: both could actually date from after the Meian Qinpu itself.
+And although Guan Shan Yue is included in the Qinxue Guanjian (1870?; XXIX/277) and the Longyinguan Qinpu (1799?), neither of these dates is confirmed: both could actually date from after the Meian Qinpu itself.

 2. Although Meian Qinpu has lyrics for some melodies, it has none for Guanshan Yue.